vain/pdfPres/README.md

 window manager to set this window to fullscreen.
 Thus, you can present your slides on a beamer while keeping an eye on what's coming up next.

+Optionally, an external program can be attached via a pipe.
+The number of the slide which is currently shown will be written to that pipe.
+So, your external program or script can do additional things depending on the current slide -- it can show your private notes, trigger sound events or whatever.

 pdfPres uses GTK+ v2 and poppler-glib to render the PDF file.